scottvr/gtrsnipe/README.md

 ## CPU & Compilation

 - Developed GuitarCPU class
-- Created program compiler for converting operations to tab
+- Created program compiler for converting operations to tab, demo with python Fibonacci function, which is converted to Operations via parsing the AST, then out to tab (or mid, or abc, or ???)
+- Can output to midi.
+And justbfor grins, can convert midi to opcodes, for ridiculous code that sounds good, and any other input/ouput combination/direction involving midi (file), GuitarCPU ISA, ABC notation, and guitar tablature notation.
 - Implemented basic instruction scheduling

 ## Tab Generation & Output